Get Started

 Building from source

-By default, min is released as a pre-built binary executable for Windows x64, macOS x64 and Linux x64.
-However, it should run without issues on any platform supported by the Nim programming language.
+By default, min should run without issues on any platform supported by the Nim programming language.

 Additional build options

-If the -d:ssl flag is specified when compiling, min will be built with SSL support, so it will be possible to:
+By default, this build option will be on by default so that min is built with SSL support, so it will be possible to:

 -d:nopcre